raulmax319/sm64plus/DEV_CHANGELOG.md

 - Reorganized the settings a bit.
 - Rewrote the descriptions of a majority of the settings.
 - Altered the default presets slightly.
+- Updated the codebase to include the latest commits to the sm64-port repository, and made countless technical changes and fixes in the process.
+This ideally shouldn't make any visible differences in gameplay.

 ### Fixes:
-- Fixed a bug that would cause the level progression to break when \"Tie Bowser's Sub to Missions\" and \"Stay in Course After Getting a Star\" settings are both enabled.
+- Fixed a bug that would cause the level progression to break when "Tie Bowser's Sub to Missions" and "Stay in Course After Getting a Star" settings are both enabled.
 - Fixed custom player colors affecting other objects in the game.
 - Made fixes to mouse movement in the Mario's face screen.
+- Made Mario's face not get affected by the custom player colors.
+- Fixed the "Press Start" text overlapping the HUD when the "Show the Collected Stars" setting is enabled.
+- Prevented being able to control the camera during the demo.
 - Made the mouse cursor not disappear in front of the game window when the game doesn't have focus.
-- Made Mario's face not get affected by the custom player colors.
-- Fixed some inconsistencies with some internal setting names, which would result in with unpredictable behavior.
+- Fixed inconsistencies with some internal setting names.

 ### Launcher:
 - Made various small improvements to the launcher.